 Charter schools are public schools that are governed by a not-for-profit entity that is independent of, but accountable to, the local school district.
 They operate under a performance contract, or "charter," with a school authorizer (in Illinois, either the local school board or the State), and have flexibility and autonomy over academic programming and other key operational areas.
 The charter outlines the rights and duties of the school and its authorizer, and provides the legal, academic, and financial benchmarks that the charter school is expected to meet during its charter term.
-Charters are typically set for five-year terms.
-Charter schools will receive funding based on a model that is equitable and aligned with student needs.
+Charter schools will receivefunding based on a model that is equitable and aligned with student needs.